 6. Pull the ends of the thread stitched around the top until the opening is closed or nearly closed, and tie several knots.
 Trim off the long ends of the thread.

 7. Take your embroidery floss and tie a tight circle around the pumpkin and leave around a 6″ tail.
 (For reference, I needed about 4 feet total of embroidery floss for a pumpkin that used the fabric measurements of 10″ x 20″).

 8. Next, wrap the long piece of the embroidery floss twice around the pumpkin diagonally from your first line so there are six total segments.
 Tightly tie the string to the tail left from step 7.

 9. Use your glue gun to make a large glue dot in the top center of the pumpkin.
 I’m using white glue so you can see it in the photo, but clear would be best.
 Press your stick into the hot glue.

 10. Use the hot glue gun to attach your leaves.

 11. To finish, wrap a piece of raffia around the base of the stem to hide any excess glue.

-12. After this step you can call it finished, or you or your kids could cut jack o’lantern faces out of felt and hot glue them to the pumpkins.
+12. After this step, you can call it finished, or you (or kids!) could cut jack o’lantern faces out of felt and hot glue them to the pumpkins.